apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > In industry, the real business scenario is very different from what you learn in school.

-Masatsu's first job was at a wearable device startup, working on the development of smart bracelets.
-Masamatsu and his former colleagues had to process various sensor data from the smart bracelet to monitor the user's heart rate, exercise, blood pressure and so on.
+Zhengsong's first job was at a wearable device startup, working on the development of smart bracelets.
+Zhengsong and his former colleagues had to process various sensor data from the smart bracelet to monitor the user's heart rate, exercise, blood pressure and so on.

 "It was fun because in industry, the real business scenario is very different from what you learn in school, and a lot of things have to be learned from scratch," Masatsu said.